St John the Baptist, Stone in the parish of Stone, Dinton and Hartwell

 We have a core of regular attenders and a large pool of people who either attend infrequently or know people who do.
 We believe we have a friendly and welcoming atmosphere for all ages, attracting people from the villages and beyond.
-We also enjoy an excellent relationship with Stone Methodist Chapel with annual Christian Unity and Christian Aid services together as well as fifth Sunday shared services.
+We also enjoy an excellent relationship with Stone Methodist Chapel sharing annual Christian Unity and Christian Aid services together as well as regular fifth Sunday services.

 The following is a list of regular services or activities which have support from the wider communities of Stone and Dinton and their hamlets and are opportunities for outreach:

-Christian Aid Service Patronal Festivals Harvest lunch
+Patronal Festivals Harvest Festival

-Remembrance Sunday Christmas Bazaar Crib service
+Remembrance Sunday Christmas Crib Service

-Concerts Coffee mornings Flower Festivals
+Concerts Flower Festivals,